rubrikinc/use-cases/rubrik-sandbox/docs/quickstart.md

 Isolation is provided via a created vSphere Standard Switch and isolated portgroup.
 A vyOS router is deployed and configured to allow access into the isolated network via a specified masquerade network.

-The overall workflow of the Rubrik Sandbox Use-Case is as follows

 ## Prerequisites

 In order to successfully run the Rubrik Sandbox use-case there are a few services and prerequisisites you will need: